manibomma/nodeJs/MessagingApp/README.txt

 We can emit() an event from server to all clients notifying them about the new message that was posted
-    io.emit('message', req.body)   --> 'message' is the name of the event We need to listen on the event in the html socket.listen('message', actionToBeDone)
+    io.emit('messageEvent', req.body)   --> 'messageEvent' is the name of the event We need to listen on the event in the html socket.on('messageEvent', actionToBeDone)